Smile – it could make all the difference!

 The key to a successful interview is preparation.
 Prepare well, and you’re likely to feel less stressed and come across as more confident on the day.

 Read over the advertisement again as a reminder of the position and its requirements.
-Review your CV and application form to remember what you’ve written.
+Review your CV and application form so you remember what you’ve written.

 Make sure you know where and when the interview is, and plan your journey to arrive 10 minutes early.
-Make sure you know the interviewer's name and job title.
+Check that you know the interviewer's name and job title

 Find out as much as you can about the school offering the job.
-The DCSF is a good resource, with school performance tables.
-You should look at the school website if they have one.
-Also take a look at the school’s OFSTED reports - but be aware of the date of the report.
+The DfE is a good resource for the school’s performance tables, take a look at the school’s Ofsted reports and of course its own website.